 After use in the household or commercial organisations, waste water is collected and transported for treatment via a complex system of gravity mains and sewerage pumping stations.

-Waste water that is not reused is then released to the ocean via a deep sea release pipeline.
+Recycled water that is not reused is then released to the ocean via a deep sea release pipeline.